ThePorgs/Exegol/README.md

 - Install (pull or build) an image : `exegol install`
 - Create/start/enter a container : `exegol start`
-- Execute a specific command on a container (with stdout / stderr) : `exegol start -e bloodhound`
+- Show info on containers and images : `exegol info`
-- Execute a specific command on a container as a daemon : `exegol exec -e bloodhound`
+- Execute a specific command on a container as a daemon : `exegol exec -b bloodhound`
 - Stop a container : `exegol stop`
-- Remove a container or an image : `exegol remove`
+- Remove a container : `exegol remove`
+- Uninstall an image : `exegol uninstall`
 - Get help and advanced usage : `exegol --help`

+# TODO update gif
 ![Example](assets/example-info.gif)

 By default, Exegol will start with display sharing allowing GUI-based programs to run, here is an example with BloodHound.